HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-04-16-anatomy-of-a-test.md

 <!--more-->

-The Python version of Hypothesis uses *decorators* to transform a test function that uses Hypothesis into one that does not.
+The Python version of Hypothesis uses *decorators* to transform a test function that doesn't use Hypothesis into one that does.

 Consider the following example using [py.test](http://pytest.org/latest/) style testing: